nickavv/copilot-cocoapods-example/README.md

-# copilot-cocoapods-example
+# copilot-swift-example

-An example repository showing how to set up a standard Swift/Cocoapods project with CoPilot
+A sample showing how to use CoPilot with a Swift project